 What is the risk associated with Somavert?

-The most common side effects of Somavert during the clinical study were injection site reactions (seen in 11% of the patients), excessive sweating (7%), headache (6%) and asthenia (weakness, 6%).
+The most common side effects of Somavert (seen in more than 1 in 10 people) were, headache, diarrhoea and joint pain.
 The majority of side effects were mild to moderate and of limited duration.
 Some patients who received Somavert developed anti-growth hormone antibodies (proteins that are produced in response to Somavert), but the clinical importance of this side effect is not known.

 Why has Somavert been approved?

 Other information about Somavert

 The European Commission granted a marketing authorisation valid throughout the European Union for Somavert on 13 November 2002.